Skip to content

 defineConfig

-defineConfig function help you to customize WebExtend's configuration options.
+defineConfig function helps you to customize WebExtend's configuration options.

 Options: